vigneshavm/Interview-questions/Javascript.md

 ### **Closure?**
-A closure allows a function to **remember its outer scope** even after execution.
-A **closure** is a function that retains access to variables from its outer scope even after the outer function has finished executing.
+A closure is a function that captures and remembers variables from its outer scope, even after that outer function has returned.

 Example:
 ```js